agkabir/agkabir/README.md

 # Hey there 👋

 My name is Mohammed Alamgir Kabir, a passionate Data Scientist & full stack web developer.
 I have recently been graduated from Technical University of Denmark (DTU) with mojor in Machine Learning (ML) and Data Analysis.
 I love ♥️ coding and solving problems.
-I am currently working on:
+I am currently working as:

-- Recruitment powered by AI as Data Scientist (NLP)
+- Data Scientist (NLP) at Recruitment powered by AI Aps
 - Student at HackYourFuture-CPH

 ## Technical Skills